 The process is only partially automatic, which is why the price is higher than the regular HTML solution.

 There is currently no fully automatic method to convert html to WordPress.
 There are some tools and services that make the process a bit easier (good services are: psdtowordpressexpert.com and Pinegrow) but they are more expensive and more difficult to use.

 We wrote a script specifically for our scraping results from the WayBack Machine, which is why we can offer it at such a low price.

-Keep in mind though that a restored WordPress version has limited capabilities.
-The database is not backed up, so we have to reverse-engineer a database, based on the HTML files.
+Keep in mind though that our standard WordPress conversion has limited capabilities.
+A webscraper has no access to the database, so we have to reverse-engineer the database, based on the HTML files.
 We build our own theme for every site that looks 100% identical to the archived version.
 However, it will not be as good as a WordPress site that was built from scratch, with a 'real' theme.